OWASP/www-chapter-jamshedpur/index.md

 ## Call for Speakers

-Would you like to speak on the upcoming OWASP Vellore Webinar?
+Would you like to speak on the upcoming OWASP Jamshedpur Webinar?
 [Contact Us](mailto:sagar.patra@owasp.org)

 **Email Format :**